Nillows/EmbyActorReorder/README.md

   - Locks the data after reordering to prevent other processes from overwriting the changes.
 - **Deactivates the Virtual Environment**: After running the script, it deactivates the environment and returns to the original state.

+## Known Issues
+**Microsoft Defender SmartScreen Warning**:
+- **Issue**: When running the `RunActorReorder.bat` file for the first time, Windows Defender SmartScreen may display a warning saying, "Windows protected your PC" and prevent the app from starting, citing an "Unknown publisher."
+- **Resolution**: Click on "More info" then choose "Run anyway" to proceed with running the script.
+This warning occurs because the script is unrecognized by Microsoft's security services.
+Uusing the "Run anyway" option will allow you to bypass this security check.

 ## Credits
 Developed by Thomas Wollin